ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 fr_legends_payloads/
 ```

+These are important persistent files and directories.

 ### .vault.lock

-Stores persistent local Vault and identity information used by Skeleton Key.
+Persistent local Vault and identity information used by Skeleton Key.

 ### identity_vault.db